MrTibbz2/CaveBot/CaveMap/outline.md

 ## 1. SYSTEM OVERVIEW

 ### 1.1 Purpose
-Transform noisy ultrasonic sensor point clouds into clean geometric wall segments in real-time for robot navigation and mapping.
+Transform somewhat noisy ultrasonic sensor point readings of a maze into clean geometric wall segments in real-time for robot navigation and mapping.

 ### 1.2 Input
 - 8 ultrasonic sensors providing distance readings
-- Robot position and orientation data
+- Robot position and orientation data (not entirely required.)
 - Continuous stream of obstacle detection points
+- should be able to use different bot configs, using different measuerments of bots.

 ### 1.3 Output
 - Array of wall segments (start point, end point, confidence)